 As always, if you see an area of the campus that requires additional cleaning, please contact the Physical Plant office at (254) 295-4586.

-Other than routine wipe downs of desks and equipment, student and employees should not engage in deep cleaning for special situations (i.e. cleaning after a sick person has been in the area).
+Other than routine wipe downs of desks and equipment, students and employees should not engage in deep cleaning for special situations (i.e. cleaning after a sick person has been in the area).
 Additional cleaning protocols may be necessary to address heightened risks, such as following a person in the area who has exhibited symptoms or is a confirmed COVID-19 case.
 The university will respond quickly to ensure spaces used by someone who has become subject to isolation are properly sanitized.
-Either Dr. Brandon Skaggs, Vice President for Student Life, or Susan Owens, Vice President for Human Resources, will coordinate requests for SSC to clean areas that have been occupied by sick persons in accordance with CDC wait-times and cleaning protocols.
+Dr. Danny Mynatt, Vice Provost for Institutional Effectiveness, Dr. Brandon Skaggs, Vice President for Student Life, or Susan Owens, Vice President for Human Resources, will coordinate requests for SSC to clean areas that have been occupied by sick persons in accordance with CDC wait-times and cleaning protocols.